Duhok SC

+Duhok has won the Iraq Stars League once and the Iraq FA Cup once.
+Duhok became the first Iraqi club to both participate in and win the AGCFF Gulf Club Champions League, having been crowned champions in the 2024–25 season.

 Club history

-Duhok Football Club (Duhok FC) was founded by the youth of Duhok city when three teams joined together to establish the club on 14 December 1970.
+Duhok SC was founded by the youth of Duhok city when three teams joined together to establish the club on 14 December 1970.

-Duhok football club began its football in rural leagues class until in 1974–75 the club decided to suspend its activities in order to support the post nationalistic struggle to defend the rights of Kurdish people in Iraq.
-In 1976, Duhok football team participated in the Iraqi third division, from 1978 the team was in second division, During the 1990–91 season the team did not participate in the league because of a major uprising.
-The football team resumed its participation in the 1992–93 season of the fourth division, and went up to the third division a year later.
-In the 1993–94 season the club participated in the third division.
-The club was promoted yet again this time to the second division.
-The 1994–95 season was a very triumphant season for Duhok SC, as they claimed the second division and qualified to the Iraqi first division in the 1995–96 season.
-Duhok remained in the first division during the 1996–97 season.
-In the 1997–98 season, Duhok SC secured promotion to the Iraqi premier league by winning the first division.
+Duhok Football Club began its football journey in rural league competitions until the 1974–75 season, when the club decided to suspend its activities to support the post-nationalistic struggle to defend the rights of the Kurdish people in Iraq.
+In 1976, Duhok Football Team participated in the Iraqi Third Division, and by 1978, the team had moved up to the Iraqi Second Division.
+During the 1990–91 season, the team did not participate in the league due to a major uprising.
+The club resumed participation in the 1992–93 season in the Iraqi Fourth Division, earning promotion to the Third Division a year later.
+In the 1993–94 season, Duhok SC played in the Third Division and was once again promoted, this time to the Second Division.

+During the 1980s, Duhok SC had several talented players, one of the most notable being Wahid Kovli.
+Around 1985, he emerged as a key striker for the team, known for his goal-scoring abilities and impact on the squad’s performance.
+His skills made him a feared forward in the league and a crucial player for Duhok SC.

+The 1994–95 season was a defining moment for Duhok SC, as they claimed the Second Division title and secured a spot in the Iraqi First Division for the 1995–96 season.
+Duhok SC remained in the First Division throughout the 1996–97 season.